tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/the-basics.md

 # The Basics of Deploying an Operating System

 This guide covers deploying Operating Systems, this is important as not all Operating Systems are designed to be deployed in the same manner.
-Some Operating Systems depend on being laid out on a disk in a specific way, some are almost completely dependant on actually being "installed" and others can be easily automated for quick deployment but require additional steps to customise afterwards.
+Some Operating Systems depend on being laid out on a disk in a specific way, some are almost completely dependent on actually being "installed" and others can be easily automated for quick deployment but require additional steps to customise afterwards.

-## Getting an Operating System deployed
+## Getting an Operating System Deployed

 Most Operating Systems are deployed in relatively the same manner:

-1. A machine boots and reads from installation media (presented locally or over the network)
+1. A machine boots and reads from installation media (presented locally or over the network).
 2. The target disks are prepared, typically partitions may be created or HA technologies such as disk mirroring and then finally these partitions are “formatted” so that they contain a file system.
 3. Either a minimal set of packages or a custom selection of packages will be installed to the new file system.
 Most Operating Systems or distributions have their own concept of “packages” but ultimately under the covers the package contains binaries and required libraries for an application along with some logic that dictates where the files should be written too along with some versioning information that the package manager can use.
 4. There may be some final customisation such as setting users, network configuration etc..